The Department of Police and Campus Safety

 - All vehicles parked on campus shall be registered in the parking management system with a valid parking permit.
 (Exceptions - vehicles parked at metered spaces and specified time areas)

-- No person shall fail to obey any sign or signal erected to carry out these regulations or any section of the California Vehicle Code.
+- All persons must observe all signs or signals erected to carry out these regulations and any section of the California Vehicle Code.

 - Vehicles parked within a stall shall not overlap the lines that designate that stall or extend into another stall.

-- All vehicles shall be parked heading into a parking stall, except for electric vehicles parked at a charging station.
+- All vehicles must be parked heading into a parking stall, except for electric vehicles parked at a charging station.

-- YELLOW ZONE—indicates a fifteen (15) minute time limit for loading and unloading vehicles.
+- Yellow Zone - identifies an area with a 15-minute time limit for loading and unloading of vehicles.
 Vehicles parked in these areas must leave flashers on.

-- No person shall abandon, or leave standing, any vehicle or motorized cycle on the campus for 72 or more consecutive hours without permission of the Public Safety Department.
-Violations will result in vehicle removal and storage at owner’s expense.
+- No person shall abandon or leave standing, any vehicle or motorized cycle on the campus for 72 or more consecutive hours without permission of the Police and Campus Safety Department.
+Violations will result in vehicle removal and storage at the owner’s expense.

-- No Person shall drive any unlicensed vehicle, nor shall any person stop, park, or leave standing any vehicle, whether attended or unattended, upon driveways, paths, or the grounds of Mt.
-San Antonio College without permission.
-Any unidentifiable vehicle on campus is subject to removal and storage at owner's expense.
-Exception is made for District-owned vehicles.
+- No person shall drive any unlicensed vehicle, nor shall any person stop, park, or leave standing any vehicle, whether attended or unattended, upon driveways, paths, or the grounds of Mt.
+SAC without permission.
+Any unidentifiable vehicle on campus is subject to removal and storage at the owner's expense.
+Exceptions are made for district-owned vehicles.